amandaguglieri/hackinglife/docs/az-900-exams.md

 #### Question 44: **Which of the following best describes Azure Arc?**

 - A platform for building microservices-based applications that run across multiple nodes
-- A bridge that extends the Azure platform to help you build apps with the flexibility to run across datacenters
+- A bridge that extends the Azure platform to help you build apps with the flexibility to run across datacenters (Correct)
 - A service for analyzing and visualizing large datasets in the cloud
 - A cloud-based identity and access management service